sstadt/daggerstack/README.md

-# Nuxt 3 Minimal Starter
+# Daggerstack

+Uses the Nuxt3 minimal starter project.
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup